joelnet/pico-redux/README.md

 # withMiddleware

-Even Middleware is an addon.
+Even Middleware is an addon. `withMiddleware` will add 128 bytes (minified).

 ```javascript
 import { applyMiddleware, createStore, withMiddleware } from 'pico-redux'